xdevplatform/gcloud-toolkit-recent-search/README.md

 - Process, analyze and visualize massive amounts of Tweets (millions of Tweets and the design is scalable to billions of Tweets)
 - Automates the data pipeline process to ingest Tweets into Google Cloud
-- Use this toolkit to find impactful Tweets to your use case quickly (~15 minutes)
+- Use this toolkit to find impactful Tweets to your use case quickly
 - Visualization of Tweets, slicing and dicing with Tweet metadata